varapp/varapp-docs/docs/src/deployment.rst

     gulp build
     gulp targz

 This will create a .tar.gz file in ``build/``.

-Copy that archive into a destination folder that can be read by Apache, typically some ``htdocs/`` or ``/var/www/html/``, and extract.
-The destination folder is the one indicated by ``DocumentRoot`` in the Apache configuration (see below).
+Then proceed as above starting from that archive.

 Apache configuration (httpd.conf)
 .................................

-  There is one .conf file specific to the user/virtual machine, and one created by `mod_wsgi`.
-  The latter should never be edited direcly (that would get overwritten).
-  We are interested in the user/machine specific one.
+  We are interested in the user/machine specific Apache config file, commonly called `httpd.conf`, often located in ``/etc/httpd/`` or in the ``apache2/`` directory.

+  N.B. `mod_wsgi-express` generated another one that should not be edited direcly (it would be overwritten anyway).

   Here is our development config (shortened), given as example::